NikhilKumarMutyala/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 ### weather.csv
 <img src="https://github.com/NikhilKumarMutyala/Prediction-of-Uber-Lyft-Ride-Prices-depending-on-the-Weather-Conditions/blob/master/data2.PNG" width="450">

 The date is in timestamp format.
 So we change that timestamp into date format, the date attribute is added to the dataset and timestamp attribute is removed.
+Few attributes are added like hour, fare_per_mile.

 ## Installation:
 * Anaconda 4.5.12 Distribution